mikitsu/buchschloss/README.md

     - ``__init__.py`` glue
 - ``cli2/`` work in progress

-### <del>Documentation</del> <small>TODO</small>
+### Documentation

-Currently, old documentation specific to my setup in German for the user interfaces is available in LaTeX.
-The code is documented in docstrings.
-I hope to write easy-to-find documentation sometime in the future
+I am more-or-less in the process of documenting the internal parts (see ``doc/``).

 ### Tests

-As of now, only some basic functions are tested.
+As of now, only some basic functions are tested, notably excluding (in the sense of not being tested) the GUI.
 I will try to add relevant tests whenever I change something.

-###